Walmart Global Tech logo

 Radical Collaboration

-Coordinated closely with agency leads and cross-functional partners to ensure full asset and context handoff, including weekly syncs and design reviews.
+Coordinated with agency leads and cross-functional partners to ensure full asset and context handoff, including weekly syncs and design reviews.

 Radical Collaboration

-Coordinated closely with agency leads and cross-functional partners to ensure full asset and context handoff, including weekly syncs and design reviews.
+Coordinated with agency leads and cross-functional partners to ensure full asset and context handoff, including weekly syncs and design reviews.

 Relationship Building